-Lord Ashcroft is a Tory peer, international businessman, philanthropist and author
+Lord Ashcroft KCMG PC is an international businessman, philanthropist, author and pollster

-This website explains who I am, what I do, what I believe in and how to contact me.
+This website explains who Lord Ashcroft is, what he does, what he believes in and how to contact him.

-I support a wide range of charities, including those dealing with crime prevention and education.
-I am the Founder and Chairman of Crimestoppers, Chancellor of Anglia Ruskin University in Essex and the Chairman of Trustees of the Ashcroft Technology Academy in south London.
-I am also a Trustee of the Cleveland Clinic in the US and an Ambassador for SkillForce, a charity that works in schools to inspire young people to succeed.
-Details of other charities that I support can be found elsewhere on this site.
+Lord Ashcroft support a wide range of charities, including those dealing with crime prevention and education.
+He is the Founder and Chairman of Crimestoppers, Chancellor of Anglia Ruskin University in Essex, Chairman of Trustees of the Ashcroft Technology Academy in south London and a Trustee of the Cleveland Clinic in the US.
+Details of other charities that he supports can be found elsewhere on this site.

-Over the years, I have donated tens of millions of pounds to good causes.
-In May 2013, I signed up to The Giving Pledge, thereby making a public commitment to donate more than half my wealth to charity.
+Lord Ashcroft has donated tens of millions of pounds to good causes.
+In May 2013, he signed up to The Giving Pledge, thereby making a public commitment to donate more than half of his wealth to charity.
 You can read more about this pledge elsewhere on this site.

-Over the past three decades, I have collected more than 180 Victoria Crosses (VCs), the largest collection of such decorations in the world.
-I am passionate in my belief that our country owes an enormous debt of gratitude to these heroes.
-In November 2010, this collection was put on public display for the first time at the Imperial War Museum London in a purpose-built gallery.
+Over the past three decades, Lord Ashcroft has collected more than 200 Victoria Crosses (VCs), the largest collection of such decorations in the world.
+He is a passionate in his belief that our country owes an enormous debt of gratitude to these heroes.
+In late 2010, this collection was put on public display for the first time at the Imperial War Museum London in a purpose-built gallery.
 The new Lord Ashcroft Gallery, which was opened by HRH The Princess Royal, also exhibits VCs and George Crosses already in the care of the Imperial War Museum.
-In November 2013, I unveiled a new website www.lordashcroftmedals.com giving detailed information on every VC in my collection.
+In November 2013, Lord Ashcroft unveiled a new website www.lordashcroftmedals.com giving detailed information on every VC in his collection.

-In 2009, I was appointed as Vice-Patron of the Intelligence Corps Museum in Bedfordshire and, in 2010, I became a Trustee of the Imperial War Museum Foundation.
-Furthermore, in 2012, I became a Trustee of the Imperial War Museum itself.
+In 2009, he was appointed as Vice-Patron of the Intelligence Corps Museum in Bedfordshire.
+In 2012, he became a Trustee of the Imperial War Museum, a role he stepped down from in 2019.